robhagemans/basicode/BASICODE.rst

     INPUT ["prompt string";] variable

-Waits for user input and assigns the value provided by the user to ``variable``.
+Waits for user input and assigns the value provided by the user to ``variable``. ``"prompt string"`` is allowed in BASICODE-3 and -3C only, and displays an optional string before the prompt.

 When in graphics mode (set by ``GOSUB 600``), ``INPUT`` is not allowed.